 We have reviewed the Colleges Statement of Corporate Governance included within the financial statements.
-We are required to report where a statement does not comply with the requirements of SORP, Government Financial Reporting Manual 2014-15 (FReM) and Scottish Funding Council, or if it is misleading or inconsistent with other information of which we are aware.
+We are required to report where a statement does not comply with the requirements of SORP, Government Financial Reporting Manual 2015-16 (FReM) and Scottish Funding Council, or if it is misleading or inconsistent with other information of which we are aware.
 The content of this statement is consistent with our understanding of the corporate governance arrangements in place at Glasgow Clyde College.

 As part of our audit we have performed a review and assessment of the College's Corporate Governance systems relating to standards of conduct, openness and integrity.
-In addition, we reviewed the College's Risk Register and risk management arrangements along with the minutes of meetings and extraordinary meetings of the Board and key College committees issued during the year.
-We have also examined third party documentation and conducted interviews with senior management in relation to the Governance issues disclosed in the Operating and Financial Review (OFR) in relation to the Principal's suspension, in February 2015, and removal of the Board of Management on 8 October 2015 by Scottish Government.
-The decisions taken in relation to removal of the Board of Management by Scottish Government are now subject to a judicial review and we have therefore not had the opportunity to discuss Governance with the former Board members of the College.
+In addition, we reviewed the College's Risk Register and risk management arrangements along with the minutes of meetings of the Board and key College committees issued during the year.
+We have followed up on issues from 2014/15 in relation to Governance and discussed progress with senior management in relation to the Governance issues disclosed in the Operating and Financial Review (OFR) in 2014/15.

-The College is committed to exhibiting best practice in all aspects of Corporate Governance however the College Board of Management has not fully complied with all the provisions of The Code of Good Governance for Scotland's Colleges (CoGG).
+The College is committed to exhibiting best practice in all aspects of Corporate Governance and, in the opinion of the Board of Management has fully complied with all the provisions of The Code of Good Governance for Scotland's Colleges (CoGG).

 The College's full Board of Management meets at least four times a year and has six committees through which it conducts its business.
 Each committee has formally constituted terms of reference and standing orders.
 These committees include: an Audit Committee, a Remuneration Committee, a Nominations Committee, a Learning and Teaching Committee, a Finance and Resources Committee and an Organisational Development Committee.
 They all comprise mainly lay members of the Board, one of whom is the Chair.
 The Board is supported by a Board Secretary.
-However at present there is no Board Secretary and the post has been vacant since June 2015 despite the best efforts of the College to find a replacement on an interim or permanent basis.